resgroup/nimrod/README.md

 }

 ```
-The interfaces `IRequestShortcutConfig`, `IRestApi` and `IPromise` should be added accordingly to your javascript framework.
+Interfaces `IRequestShortcutConfig` and `IPromise` should be added accordingly to your javascript framework.
 It could be Angular or React or whatever, here is an example that works for Angular:

 ```

-    export interface IRestApi {
-        Delete<T>(url: string, config?: IRequestShortcutConfig): IPromise<T>;
-        Get<T>(url: string, config?: IRequestShortcutConfig): IPromise<T>;
-        Post<T>(url: string, data: any, config?: IRequestShortcutConfig): IPromise<T>;
-        Put<T>(url: string, data: any, config?: IRequestShortcutConfig): IPromise<T>;
-    }
     export interface IRequestShortcutConfig extends ng.IRequestShortcutConfig {
     }
     export interface IPromise<T> extends ng.IPromise<T> {
     }
 ```
 The `restApi` parameter is a wrapper you must write that will wrap the logic of the ajax request.
-Here is an example with Angular:
+Here is an example with Angular that will use the `$http` angular service:

 ```
 class RestApi implements IRestApi {